• Home

 In addition to the familiar sleep apnea/CPAP combination, officials at Voltmer are keen to address all sleep disorders and treatments.
 “Insomnia is not a huge percentage of our patient population at this point, but it’s significant enough and our physicians treat it,” says Stiger.
 “Patients may need extensive cognitive behavioral therapy, sometimes with the aid of psychologists.

-In addition to CPAP for apnea, we embrace dental sleep medicine as a valid option.
+In addition to CPAP for apnea, we embrace as a valid option.
 “Oral corrective devices have been used throughout our history with the help of local dentists who started treating some of our milder patients, or those who could not tolerate CPAP,” adds Selecky.

 The Future